opentorah/opentorah/README.md

   jcenter()
 }
 ```

+If there is `classes` task in the project (for instance, Scala or Java plugin is applied),
+`processDocBook` task will depend on it.

+If there is `build` task in the project, it will depend on the `processDocBook` task.

 If project does not contain any code nor applies any core Gradle plugins,
 to get basic tasks like "clean" and "build":